eoe-git/baseball_forecaster/README.md

 Only the database.sqlite is necessary

 ###Python
-Python 3.4, numpy
+Python 3.4+, sklearn 0.18+, numpy, pandas, matplotlib

 ##Configuration
-Configuration is done through settings.cfg
+Configuration is in the settings.cfg

+The SVR parameters can be modified in forecaster/batting_model_setting.cfg (there are existing default values)

 ###Required
 database_directory: (Enter the path to where the database is located)

-database_name: (Enter the database name, including .sqlite)
+database_name: (Enter the database name including .sqlite, only necessary if it was changed from database.sqlite)

 ###Other Settings
+forecasted_batting_categories: (Stats to be predicted, the full list of catagories can be seen in the settings file)

+forecaster: (standard will run all the stats using previously tuned C, epsilon and gamma values. complete will tune the parameters during the next run, which will cause the run to take much longer)

-forecast_year: (Enter the year that you want forecasted, it cannot be beyond 2016)
+forecast_year: (The year that you want forecasted, it cannot be beyond 2016)

-furthest_back_year: (Enter the furthest year back you want compared players stats to be from)
+furthest_back_year: (The furthest year back you want player data from, it cannot be before 1955)

-minimum_plate_appearances: (Enter the minimum plate appearances a player must have in that year to be eligible for comparison)
+minimum_plate_appearances: (The minimum plate appearances a player must have to be added to the model)

-number_of_closest_players: (Enter how many players you want to be used in plotting for the stat trend)

-polynomial_order: (Enter the order of the polynomial you want to use for the fit)